 He was elected chairman of our board effective Jan.
 1, 2017, succeeding the late Herbert Sandler, our founding chairman.

-Previously, Mr. Sagan worked at Akamai Technologies, Inc., a company he joined as employee #15 and chief operating officer in 1998, and then became its president in 1999.
+Earlier in his career, Mr. Sagan worked at Akamai Technologies, Inc., a company he joined as employee #15 and chief operating officer in 1998, and then became its president in 1999.
 He was appointed CEO and elected to the Akamai board of directors in 2005.
 He served as chief executive through 2012 and as a director until 2019.

 Mr. Sagan also served as senior advisor to the World Economic Forum from 1997 to 1998.
 In 1995, Mr. Sagan was named president and editor of new media at Time Inc., a division of Time Warner, Previously, he served as managing editor of Time Warner’s News on Demand project and was a senior member of the team responsible for the development of the company’s online business activities.
 He was a founder of Road Runner, the world’s first broadband cable modem service, and Pathfinder, one of the early Web properties that pioneered Internet advertising.